Registration & Tickets- New this year!

 Also featured in the fun annual celebration are local vendors who sell their wares, and hands-on science and craft activities for kids of all ages.

-Some visitors at this year's festival came from as far away as Brazil, Spain, Australia and the UK to see the synchronous fireflies (Photinus carolinus).
+Some visitors at last year's festival came from as far away as Brazil, Spain, Australia and the UK to see the synchronous fireflies (Photinus carolinus).
 Many states of the US were represented as well.

 Synchronous fireflies are a big attraction!
 They come out very late - between 10:30pm until after midnight - and prefer forested areas with nearby water, and border areas between meadow and woods.
 Their peak season only lasts a couple of weeks so don't delay if you want to see them.
 Last year they started to emerge around June 20th.